Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

   e.g. WalkerWalk's `primary_success_rate` (net-forward-walk indicator) drops
   from 0.997 (hand) to 0.009 (LLM-initial), a near-complete loss of the actual task metric even though env-reward only dropped ~79%.
-Env reward is an average over per-step skill/task reward shaping; success rate is the harder, binary "did it actually do the task" signal, so it's more sensitive to degraded skill activation/mask logic.
+Env reward is an average over per-step skill/task reward shaping, while success rate is the harder, binary signal, so it's more sensitive to degraded skill activation/mask logic.

 ---